Aisling's articles on HubPages have almost 5 million views. She is grateful for every single reader. Yep, that means

 So how does the moon's proximity affect interpreting it as a dream symbol?

 How near or far the moon is from the earth can indicate the degree of closeness one has with one's unconscious.
 It can indicate the unconscious and the conscious mind are familiar friends or distant enemies.

-The moon's distance from the earth can indicate the gulf between the conscious and unconscious.
+The moon's distance from the earth can indicate the gulf between the conscious and the unconscious.
 The greater the gulf, the more the likelihood exists that the unconscious is projecting shadows onto the waking world.

 But the symbolism found in the moon's distance from the earth is not limited to defining the relationship between the unconscious and the conscious.

 The distance of the moon from the earth can also symbolize feelings of emotional distance if the moon is far from the earth.
 When it is close, it can indicate qualities of emotional connectedness, of feeling satisfied with one's relationship to the waking world.

 Dream Moon Phase and Its Symbolism

 A phase is a distinct stage in a process of change.
 The moon's phase in a dream can indicate where one is in a particular stage of development and can give some key information regarding how to interpret the moon as a dream symbol.

 Here are some ideas about how to interpret the symbolism.